-Lake Atitlán is consistently ranked as one of the most scenic lakes in the world, and as I recently found, it lives up to the hype.
+Lake Atitlán consistently ranks as one of the most scenic lakes in the world, and as I recently found, it lives up to the hype.
 Apart from being surrounded by 3 towering volcanoes and lush jungle, its shores host a handful of villages, each with its own character and charm.
-On my day touring the towns of Lake Atitlán I found that there truly is a spot for every type of traveler out there.
+On my day touring the towns of Lake Atitlán I found that there truly is a spot for every type of traveller out there.
 Where do you fit in?
 Let’s find out.

 Panajachel – The hub